 Asking about various situations from your past (mostly work-related), interviewers try to understand your way of thinking, attitude to work, and how you would approach similar situations in your new job.

-Before we look at some sample questions and answers, let me explain the abbreviation:
+Before we look at some sample questions and answers, let me explain the abbreviation STAR.

 S – Situation from the past, mostly work-related, relevant for the job you try to get.
 In some cases (entry level jobs) the situation can relate to your personal life, or studies.
 The situation can also be fictive, and they can ask you what you would do, instead of what you really did in the situation.
 Nevertheless, future or past, the concept remains the same :).

 A – Action you took, will take, or would take, in the situation (S), to accomplish your task (T) which is described in the particular interview question.
 This is the point where you explain your way of thinking, and the course of action, step by step.
 While the letters “S” and “T” are for the employer, action is where your interview answer starts.

-R – Result you achieved with the action (A) you took in the situation (S), trying to accomplish the task (T).
+R – Result you achieved with the action (A) which you took in the situation (S), trying to accomplish the task (T).
 Similarly to the action, result is a part of your interview answer–or at least it should be…

 Examples of STAR interviewing

 Example 1 (fictive scenario)

 1. Situation (S): Your boss made a wrong decision and you spotted their mistake.
 The wrong decision can lead to a substantial financial loss for the company.